 Program Goals: ASSURE will engage U.S. students in research projects and professional development activities that prepare them with key skills required to address problems that have a demonstrated need for supercomputers in addressing their complex nature.
 Over the course of the program, students will be exposed to several aspects of international collaborative projects, including understanding how these projects can be initiated and key skills needed to sustain them.

-Main Research Themes: Students with an interest in the following research areas are invited to apply to this site.
-Students may either select one from the research projects areas listed or propose their own project focus:
+Main Research Themes: Students with an interest in the following computational research areas are invited to apply to this site:

-- Big Data: Developing parallel open source codes to process large NGS data
+- Big Data: Developing parallel open source codes to process complex data

-- Machine Learning: Integrating ML/DL and mathematics for biomolecular data analysis, Developing asynchronous parallel algorithms for general problems
+- Machine Learning: Integrating ML/DL and mathematics for general problems

-Location: Depending on students’ research interests, students will collaborate with researchers based in the Julich Supercomputing Center, Germany; RIKEN, Japan, National Supercomputing Center (NSCC) in Wuxi, China , Tsinghua University in Beijing or the East China Normal University in Shanghai, China.
+Location: Depending on students’ research interests, students will collaborate with researchers based in the Jülich Supercomputing Center, Germany; RIKEN, Japan, and National Supercomputing Center (NSCC) in Wuxi, China.

 Stipend: Each student will receive a total stipend of $1414/biweekly (before tax).
 A health insurance allowance is provided.
+No tuition support is available.
+However, with approval, students may simultaneously hold the equivalent of quarter-time assistantships (12-15 hours per week).
 In the event that international travel can be safely resumed, financial support is available for round-trip travel to the research location and lodging for a short stay.